-Court Appointed Special Advocates/Guardian Ad Litem (CASA/GALs) of Worcester County is a not-for-profit organization committed to speaking for the best interests of abused and neglected children in the Worcester County Courts.
+The Court Appointed Special Advocates/Guardian Ad Litem (CASA/GALs) Project of Worcester County is a not-for-profit organization committed to speaking for the best interests of abused and neglected children in the Worcester County Courts.
 The CASA Project, a member of the National CASA Association, recruits, screens, and trains community volunteers to become Court Appointed Special Advocates (CASA), also known as Guardians ad Litem (GAL).
 Appointed by judges to help on the most heart-breaking cases in the foster care system, CASAs help abused and neglected children navigate the Worcester County Juvenile Courts, one child or sibling group at a time.
 CASAs report the best interests of the children to the judge, who uses the reports in her/his evaluation and decision on each case.

-On an average day in Worcester County, MA, 1,700 abused, neglected or exploited children live in foster care because they cannot live safely at home.
-All of the children are victims, and need a voice to ensure they grow up in a safe and permanent home.
-Nearly 800 arrive for help into our juvenile court system each year to receive the help they need.
-Most of these children are younger than age 12 – nearly half are under 6 — and all are hurt, frightened, and confused.
+On an average day in Worcester County, MA, 1,700 abused, neglected, or exploited children live in foster care because they cannot live safely at home.
+All of the children are victims and need a voice to ensure they grow up in a safe and permanent home.
+Nearly 800 children are placed into our juvenile court system each year to receive the help they need.
+Most of these children are younger than 12 years of age – with nearly half under 6 years old – and all are hurt, frightened, and confused.
 The CASA Volunteers on each case provide a small sense of stability and trust for these children.

-Since its founding in 1981, The CASA Project, has provided thousands of children with the voice they needed in court.
-The CASA Project’s Court advocacy program recruits, trains and supervises volunteers (CASA/GALs) who are appointed by a judge to serve one child or sibling group at a time.
-As a result, these children have grown up with a safe home, a sense of hope, and a true future.
+Since its founding in 1981, The CASA Project, has provided thousands of children with the voices they need in court.
+The CASA Project’s Court advocacy program recruits, trains, and supervises volunteers (CASA/GALs) who are appointed by a judge to serve one child or sibling group at a time.
+As a result, these children have grown up with a safe home, a sense of hope, and a bright future.

 In 2019, CASA advocates served nearly 900 children.
 These dedicated volunteers gave 15-20 hours of their time each month to advocate for children.
-CASA advocates serve in all five sessions of the Worcester Juvenile Court: Leominster, Fitchburg, Worcester, Milford and Dudley.
+CASA Volunteers serve in all five sessions of the Worcester Juvenile Court: Leominster, Fitchburg, Worcester, Milford, and Dudley.
 The organization strives to match volunteers with cases suited to their interests, background, and location.

 What The CASA Project Does

-CASA volunteers perform three essential functions to assist the Juvenile Court judges in making the best determination for each child:
+CASA Volunteers perform three essential functions to assist the Juvenile Court judges in making the best determination for each child or sibling group:

-- CASA volunteers advocate for any medical, mental health, and educational services a child may need while the Care & Protection petition is open.
+- CASA Volunteers advocate for any medical, mental health, and educational services a child may need while the Care and Protection petition is open.

-- CASA volunteers monitor case progress to promote the safety of the child and to obtain a swift and effective resolution of the case: a safe and permanent home as quickly as possible.
+- CASA Volunteers monitor case progress to promote the safety of the child and to obtain a swift and effective resolution of each case: a safe and permanent home as quickly as possible.